Single-Course Engelsk 5 ECTS

 The course gives further explanations of highly energetic astrophysical phenomena through their observational properties, such as temporal and spectral variations.
 Examples are supernova remnants, accretion mechanisms around white dwarfs, neutron stars and black holes in X-ray binaries, active galaxies harbouring a supermassive black hole in their centre, and gigantic clusters of galaxies.

 High-energy astrophysics is a very active area of modern astronomy, and most of what we know about its objects comes from observational studies.
-Due to the atmospheric absorption of high-energy photons, the observations are performed with space instruments.
-The physical processes, thermal or non-thermal, that produce these energetic photons are explained.
+The physical processes, thermal or non-thermal, that produce the observed electromagnetic radiations are explained.

 Recommended prerequisites